MontiCore/EmbeddedMontiArc/README.md

 # End2EndDriving

-This repository consists of a neural network for end to end driving and some usefull tools.
-It implements the [paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) by Nvidia on End to End driving.
+This repository consists of a neural network for end to end driving and some useful tools.
+It implements [this paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) by Nvidia on End to End driving.
+In summary, the paper describes a method to predict steering angels for a given input image of a camera, which is mounted to the front of a car.

 ## Requirements